pburkindine/angular6-demo/README.md

 ngx-translate and ngx-config provide runtime configuration and translation.

-ngx-logger feeds errors and events to an API endpoint to be consumed, and angulartics2 feeds data to Google Analytics.
+ngx-logger feeds errors and events to an API endpoint where winston feeds them to the Elastic Beanstalk logs

+angulartics2 feeds data to Google Analytics.

 OutdatedBrowser is used to redirect users of old browsers.
 Compodoc provides documentation.